 Overall, expats in Marseille spend 40-50% less on housing and 20-30% less on daily living compared to Paris.

-Paris dominates France's job market, especially for corporate roles and tech.
-However, Marseille's economy is diversifying rapidly.
+Paris dominates France's job market, especially for corporate and tech roles.
+Marseille's economy is broadening quickly, but it's still smaller.

 - Average gross salary: Marseille €3,200/month vs Paris €4,200/month